-The Company, along with Clearway Energy LLC and Clearway Energy Operating LLC, entered into Master Services Agreements with CEG (CEG Master Service Agreements), pursuant to which CEG and certain of its affiliates or third party service providers began providing certain services, including operational and administrative services, which include human resources, information systems, external affairs, accounting, procurement and risk management services, to the Company and certain of its subsidiaries began providing certain services, including accounting, internal audit, tax and treasury services, to CEG, in exchange for the payment of fees in respect of such services.
-The amounts paid by CEG or the Company under their respective Master Service Agreements did not exceed \$120,000 for the year ended December 31, 2018.
+The Company, along with Clearway Energy LLC and Clearway Energy Operating LLC, entered into Master Services Agreements with CEG (the "CEG Master Services Agreements"), pursuant to which CEG and certain of its affiliates or third-party service providers began providing certain services, including operational and administrative services, which include human resources, information systems, external affairs, accounting, procurement, and risk management services, to the Company and certain of its subsidiaries, and the Company and certain of its subsidiaries began providing certain services, including accounting, internal audit, tax and treasury services, to CEG, in exchange for the payment of fees in respect of such services.
+For the year ended December 31, 2019, the Company paid approximately \$1,059,000 under the CEG Master Services Agreements.
+In addition, certain Thermal segment projects reimbursed CEG approximately \$1,433,000 during the year ended December 31, 2019 for costs incurred by CEG on behalf of such entities.